top of page

 BIO

-Sian Fan is an interdisciplinary artist working between Essex and London where she is artist in residence at Somerset House Studios.
+Sian Fan is an award winning interdisciplinary artist working between Essex and London where she is artist in residence at Somerset House Studios.
 From 2021-22 she was the Digital Wonderlands artist in residence at the V&A Museum.
 She is also alumna of Sarabande Foundation where she was in residence from 2020-21.
 A graduate of the Fine Art Masters course at Central Saint Martins, she was awarded the prestigious Mona Hatoum Scholarship and was nominated for the Nova Award.
 In 2014 she graduated from the University of Brighton's BA Performance and Visual Art Dance course, where she was awarded the prize for Outstanding Creative Achievement.

 ARTIST STATEMENT